CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Weak password usage and storage
 * Insufficient education
 * Cybercriminals Love Online Sharers
+* Security breach, attacks from hackers through phishing, hacking, malware, spam, or viruses could cost loss of accounts or data
+* Out of date software, having out of date software
 # What Can We Do To Protect Ourselves?
 The good news is that there are things we can do to improve our Cyber hygien
 * Employ extra protection across all your devices.